2ndkauboy/fig-standards/accepted/PSR-2-coding-style-guide.md

 }
 ```

-The keyword `elseif` SHOULD be used instead of `else if` so that all control
+The keyword `elseif` MUST be used instead of `else if` so that all control
 keywords look like single words.